ShannonChenCHN/SCWebBrowserView/README.md

 configuration.webViewType = SCWebBrowserViewTypeUIWebView;
 ```

-#### 2. Create your web browser view with your custom configuration, or xreate your web browser view with default configuration by using initializer `-initWithFrame:`.
+#### 2. Create your web browser view with your custom configuration, or create your web browser view with default configuration by using initializer `-initWithFrame:`.

 ```
 SCWebBrowserView *webBrowserView = [[SCWebBrowserView alloc] initWithFrame:self.view.bounds configuration:configuration];